wosch/man-regression/README.txt

-Regression tests for /usr/bin/man on FreeBSD
+Regression tests for /usr/bin/man on FreeBSD (stable/current)

 --
-wosch, Jan 2024
+wosch, May 2024